22001064/AgileTeamDev/README.md

 ## Navigation Menu
 A fixed sidebar on the left allows users to easily switch between pages: Overview, Summary, Backlog, and Timeline.

-The selected page is highlighted in blue for clear visibility.
+The selected page is highlighted for clear visibility.

 ![image](https://github.com/user-attachments/assets/c22ed925-5a1e-4d59-96c2-2df66d0a49b6)